Aloxaf/silicon/README.md

 However, Silicon doesn't have these problem.
 It's is implemented in Rust and can work without browser & Internet.

-Silicon can render your source code one the fly while _carbon-now-cli_ takes several seconds on it.
+Silicon can render your source code on the fly while _carbon-now-cli_ takes several seconds on it.

 ## Disadvantages